meszaros-lajos-gyorgy/php-a-s-o/README.md

 ## Licence

-Do whatever you like with the code
+Do whatever you like with the code.
+As long as it saves you from the usual PHP headaches, then I'm happy.